dmytro-buhanevyc/russian_telegram_app.github.io/_posts/2023-10-12-russia_telegram_analysis.md

     }
 </style>
 <h2>Main Topics</h2>
 <p>A total of 9483 Telegram posts were analyzed during the period from October 10, 2023 to October 11, 2023.
 107 most subscribed Telegram channels in Russia were monitored.
-During this reporting period 3191 posts matched our keywords.</p>
+After preprocessing 3191 posts matched keywords defined by our analysts, which were further filtered to reduce noise.</p>
 <!-- Embedding Main Plotly Visualization -->
 <div class="wide-iframe-container">
     <iframe src="{{site.baseurl}}/visualizations/2023-10-12/fig_topics_time.html" height="800"></iframe>